Financial Aid recipients must adhere to the Satisfactory Academic Progress policy. Please click here to review the policy.

 You may be eligible for a financial aid book allowance if you completed the entire financial aid process and registered for classes at least four (4) weeks prior to the bookstore opening.

 Generally, students who receive partial financial aid are not eligible for a book allowance.
 Students will be asked to sign a waiver in the bookstore allowing the Business Office to apply your financial aid to cover your book expenses.

 Please note that students who are awarded QVCC Grant (CCG), FSEOG grants or Work-Study and are registered for fewer than 6 credits in a given semester, will not be eligible for those funds.

 Financial aid does not cover the cost of any course for which a student registers and never attends.
 Nor does financial aid cover the costs of auditing a course (AU).
 If you switch a class to audit, drop all of your classes or fail all of your classes, you will most likely owe back financial aid money and receive a bill.

 Students who are placed on financial aid suspension are NOT entitled to financial aid.
 Therefore, a student who receives a Financial Aid Suspension notice after receiving their Award Letter will lose future eligibility.

-Withdrawal after the first two weeks of the semester or failure of all classes will make the student's financial aid subject to the Return of Title IV Funds Calculation.
+Withdrawal during the semester will make the student's financial aid subject to the Return of Title IV Funds Calculation.
+All Fs may result in a students financial aid being subject to the Return of Title IV Funds Calculation.
 With this calculation, students may be responsible for balances owed to the college, as well as the repayment of any excess financial aid that they had received as a refund.